bhaaskara/Kubernetes/K8s_concepts.md

 Control plane setup that runs across multiple VMs.
 [K8s HA](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/high-availability/)
 #### Kube API Server
+- The API server is the front end for the Kubernetes control plane.
-The core of Kubernetes' control plane is the API server and the HTTP API that it exposes.
+- The core of Kubernetes' control plane is the API server and the HTTP API that it exposes.
-Users, the different parts of your cluster, and external components all communicate with one another through the API server.
+- Users, the different parts of your cluster, and external components all communicate with one another through the API server.
-The API server is the front end for the Kubernetes control plane.
-kube-apiserver is designed to scale horizontally—that is, it scales by deploying more instances.
+- kube-apiserver is designed to scale horizontally—that is, it scales by deploying more instances.
   You can run several instances of kube-apiserver and balance traffic between those instances.

-Kubectl command’s job is to connect to kube-apiserver and communicate with it using the Kubernetes API.
+- Kubectl command’s job is to connect to kube-apiserver and communicate with it using the Kubernetes API.
-kube-apiserver also authenticates incoming requests, determines whether they are authorized and valid, and manages admission control.
+- kube-apiserver also authenticates incoming requests, determines whether they are authorized and valid, and manages admission control.
-But it’s not just kubectl that talks with kube-apiserver.
+- But it’s not just kubectl that talks with kube-apiserver.
 In fact, any query or change to the cluster’s state must be addressed to the kube-apiserver.
+- The API Server is the only Kubernetes component that connects to etcd; all the other components must go through the API Server to work with the cluster state.
 #### etcd
-etcd is the cluster’s database.
+etcd is a distributed reliable key-value store.

+In a Linux environment, all the configurations are stored in the /etc directory. etcd is inspired from that and there is an addition of d which is for distributed.

-Its job is to reliably store the state of the cluster.
-This includes all the cluster configuration data; and more dynamic information such as what nodes are part of the cluster, what Pods should be running, and where they should be running.
+etcd reliably stores the configuration data of the Kubernetes cluster, representing the state of the cluster (what nodes exist in the cluster, what pods should be running, which nodes they are running on, and a whole lot more) at any given point of time.

+- A Kubernetes cluster stores all its data in etcd.
+- Any node crashing or process dying causes values in etcd to be changed.
+- Whenever you create something with kubectl create / kubectl run will create an entry in the etcd.

-You never interact directly with etcd; instead, kube-apiserver interacts with the database on behalf of the rest of the system.
+**Note:** You never interact directly with etcd; instead, kube-apiserver interacts with the database on behalf of the rest of the system. etcdctl is the command line tool to interact with etcd, but recommended not to use it.
+The API Server is the only Kubernetes component that connects to etcd.
 #### Kube-scheduler
 Control plane component that watches for newly created Pods with no assigned node, and selects a node for them to run on.
 But it doesn’t do the work of actually launching Pods on Nodes.
 Instead, whenever it discovers a Pod object that doesn’t yet have an assignment to a node, it